kmonad/kmonad/doc/module_structure.md

 - keyboard specific data declarations and operations
 - invocation parsing
 - configuration parsing
-- the entrypoint of KMonad
+- the entry point of KMonad

 Essentially, in App we have the `main` function.
 It then starts doing a variety of IO tasks to set up an environment in which to run our model.
 This environment